yhi96/ATQC-task/README.md

 Expected Result:
 The API returns a 200 OK status.
 The response body contains the correct details for the device with ID '123456'.

-Notes: Ensure that the device with ID 123456 exists in the inventory.